micmejia/bible-dump/AMPC/Matthew/Matt 14.md

-For Herod had arrested John and bound him and put him in prison [to [^b]stow him out of the way] on account _and_ for the sake of Herodias, his brother Philip's wife,
+For Herod had arrested John and bound him and put him in prison [to stow him out of the way] on account _and_ for the sake of Herodias, his brother Philip's wife,